-The GLS degree program allows specialization in ruminant livestock, forage and range management, or economics while preserving the systems orientation.
-The GLS faculty team is composed of two animal scientists, two forage and range scientists, and one agricultural economist.
+The GLS option allows specialization in ruminant livestock, forage and range management or economics while preserving the systems orientation.
+The GLS faculty team is composed of two animal scientists, two forage and range scientists and one agricultural economist.
 An advisory group of industry professionals provide guidance for the program to stay up-to-date and relevant to real-world needs and trends.

-The Center for Grassland Studies has several funds available to provide Academic and Professional Development scholarships for eligible undergraduate students pursuing degrees in grassland management and stewardship [e.g. Bachelor of Science degree in Grazing Livestock Systems, Bachelor of Science degree in Grassland Ecology and Management, and related degrees].
+The Center for Grassland Studies has several funds available to provide Academic and Professional Development scholarships for eligible undergraduate students pursuing a degree in grassland management and stewardship.
 The Center and our students are very fortunate to have donors passionate about the Nebraska grasslands and committed to the education of our future professionals and grassland stewards.
-Deadline for scholarships is Feb.
-14.
+Deadline for scholarships is February 14.

 Grazing Livestock Systems Club

 Most clubs are chapters of professional societies.
-The annual highlight for many students is attending these professional meetings where there is a focus on student activities, including student contests, social events, and special sessions on job placement and career development.
-Membership in relevant societies is encouraged, especially for students in the Grazing Livestock Systems degree program.
+The annual highlight for many students is attending these professional meetings where there is a focus on student activities, including student contests, social events and special sessions on job placement and career development.
+Membership in relevant societies is encouraged, especially for students in the Grassland Systems degree program.
 Many professional societies have reduced membership fees for students.